zibz0017/QuartzVault/content/Psychotherapy/Cognitive Behavioral Therapy (CBT).md

 	3. Your negative thoughts can be totally out of touch with reality.[^4]
 6. When you look at your past and your future, all you see is sadness and misery.[^4]
 # Evidence
-1. In a pilot study titled “Comparative Efficacy of Cognitive Therapy and {pharmacotherapy in the Treatment of Depressed Patients” published in 1977, CBT outperformed Tofranil (a popular antidepressant drug used in the 70s).[^5]
+1. In a pilot study titled “Comparative Efficacy of Cognitive Therapy and pharmacotherapy in the Treatment of Depressed Patients” published in 1977, CBT outperformed Tofranil (a popular antidepressant drug used in the 70s).[^5]
 	1. Test started with 19 patients who only used CBT and 25 patients who used antidepressants.
 The patients were randomly selected to each group.[^5]
 	2. The study lasted 12 weeks.[^5]
 	3. Patients came in with moderate to severe symptoms they had for years.
 Three quarters were suicidal and most had gone for other treatments before which failed.[^5]